liviubalan/liviubalan.com-vagrant-ubuntu/README.md

 * **LIV_TUT_NO_BEGIN_SHR_CLEAN**: Remove all the files inside the shared directory.
 * **LIV_TUT_SH_END_LAST**: Run tutorial end provision shell script for the last tutorial.

-For more info about all the `/provision-shell/resources/var.sh` configuration options check the comments within the file.
+For more info about all the `provision-shell/resources/var.sh` configuration options check the comments within the file.

-In order to change the values for `/Vagrantfile` check the [Vagrantfile documentation](https://www.vagrantup.com/docs/vagrantfile/).
+In order to change the values for `Vagrantfile` check the [Vagrantfile documentation](https://www.vagrantup.com/docs/vagrantfile/).

 Thank you for cloning!